South African Class 15F 4-8-2: Locomotive naming

 In later years, some of these names migrated to other engines and classes, with several eventually ending up on Classes 23 and 25NC locomotives.

+A 1/1.44th scale of the Class 15F was built by W R Collyer in the 1970s named Kloof.
+This is one of the largest working scaled models of the Class 15F.
+It is now in preservation in the United Kingdom.

 Service

 While the Class 15F was used predominantly in the Orange Free State and Western Transvaal, it also saw service in every system country-wide, including Garratt territory in Natal where it was used on the line from Newcastle to Utrecht.

 During 1947 King George VI, accompanied by Queen Elizabeth and the Princesses Elizabeth and Margaret, visited the British territories in Southern Africa.
 The Royal Visit began in Cape Town on 17 February.
 Transport during the Royal Visit was aboard the Royal Train of the SAR, hauled by selected British-built locomotives.
 Class 15F no. 3030 took the Royal Train on its first leg, departing from Table Bay Harbour's Duncan Dock in Cape Town on 21 February.
 The same locomotive was also in charge of the train's last leg two months and 10000 mi later, when it brought the Royal Train back to Duncan Dock.

 On the Western Transvaal System, the Class 15F was for many years the mainstay of mainline steam at Germiston, working to Witbank, Volksrust and Kroonstad.
 In 1956 it was decided to temporarily allocate thirty Class GMA Garratts to the Witbank-Germiston section during the transition period from steam to electric working.
 This released thirty Class 15Fs for the Orange Free State, of which thirteen were required for increases in traffic and seventeen to replace seventeen Class 23s, required for increases in traffic on the Cape Northern System.